SkopiaOutis/ontologial-protocol/README.md

 ---

 ## ⚖️ Governance
 **Negative Integration.** Parameters are not voted on; they are forked.
 If the definition of Entropy becomes oppressive, fork the logic but keep the ledger history.
 We align via the threat of exit.
+There will be no rivalry of competing versions of TOP, because every version will be treated as an a/b-test.
+And there is no need to vote on one version or the other, because the survival of a version just depends on its usage/execution.
+TOP will be the first project of itself.

 ---